Pouya Pourali: Baadran

 Pourali joined the Khoneh Be Khoneh Babol team in 2015, and after spending two seasons, he left the club and join to Baadran.
 In Baadraan, he played only one game and the next season he went to the Khoneh Be Khoneh club again.

 Khoneh Be Khoneh F.C.

 Pourali joined Khoneh Be Khoneh in 2018.
 During one year at the club, he managed to play 19 games (1,696 minutes).

 Fajr Sepasi Shiraz F.C.

 In 2019, Pourali joined Fajr Sepasi Shiraz to perform his military service and managed to score 1 goal in 22 games (1,980 minutes) for this team in the Azadegan League.
 And in the 2020-21 season, won the Azadegan League with this team and succeeded in advancing to the Pro League.

 Zob Ahan Esfahan F.C.

 In 2021, Pouya Pourali joined the Zob Ahan Football Club team under the direct supervision of the head coach, Mehdi Tartar, and played 10 games in the Hazfi Cup and Pro League for this team until the middle of the season.

+Persepolis

+On 16 July 2026, Pourali joined Persian Gulf Pro League side Persepolis on a two-year deal.